-Depression in the elderly, or in anyone, should not be thought of as normal.
+Depression in older adults, or in anyone, should not be thought of as normal.
 Some groups are at higher risk, but the average older person is not depressed any more than a young person.
-Depression is an illness that affects around 14 out of every 100 adults over age 65 in the U.S. Factors that may add to an older adult's risk for depression is experiencing a loss of control over changes related to the aging process and losing people that they love.
+Depression is an illness that affects around 14 of every 100 adults over age 65 in the U.S. Non-Hispanic white men older than 85 have the highest rates of suicide in the U.S.; many visited their doctor within the past month.
+Factors that may add to an older adult's risk for depression is experiencing a loss of control over changes related to the aging process and losing people that they love.

 Depression is often not diagnosed because of stereotypes that family, caregivers or even health care providers have that the elderly are depressed in general.
 Furthermore, the elderly may mask their depression by packaging the problem in a physical complaint, so diagnosis can take longer.

-According to the National Institute of Mental Health (NIMH), these are typical signs of depression:
+According to the National Institute of Mental Health, these are typical signs of depression:

-Older Americans and disproportionately likely to die by suicide.
+Older Americans are disproportionately more likely to die by suicide.